rishabh-joshi/gettingcleaningdataproject/README.md

 The code makes no assumption about the presence of dataset in the working directory.
 The script will download the [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for the dataset from the internet and extract it in the working directory and then proceed to make modifications.
 The final output will be a file called "tidy_data.txt" which contains the final tidy dataset.

+**Explanation of the dataset and the code is available in `CodeBook.md`.**

 ## Environment specifications at the time of development

-0. The project only contains one R script called `run_analysis.R`.
+1. The project only contains one R script called `run_analysis.R`.
-1. The R script was created on `R version 3.4.1 (2017-06-30)`.
+2. The R script was created on `R version 3.4.1 (2017-06-30)`.
-2. The `dplyr` package is used in the script.
+3. The `dplyr` package is used in the script.
 The version of the dplyr package at the time of creating the script was 0.7.2.
 The package will be automatically installed by the script if not present.
-3. The R script was created on Windows 10.
+4. The R script was created on Windows 10.

 ## Executing the code